Mylor Churchtown

 The marina is at the mouth of Mylor Creek at its confluence with Carrick Roads and is the home of Restronguet Sailing Club.

 Parish church

-Mylor parish church (Anglican) is in Mylor Churchtown and is dedicated to St Melorus.
-The church has Norman origins and is built on a cruciform plan, with a south aisle was added in the 15th century.
-There is a small west tower but the bells (three in number, the earliest dated 1637) are in a detached campanile.
-One of these bells bears the Latin inscription EGO ME PRECO SE CLAMANDO CONTERIMUS AUDITE VENITE (i.e. Ego me, praeco se clamando conterimus; audite, venite − "I wear myself out, as the town-crier wears himself out, by clamouring; give ear [and] come".
+Mylor parish church (Anglican), dedicated to St Melorus, stands in Mylor Churchtown.
+It has Norman origins and was built on a cruciform plan, with a south aisle added in the 15th century.
+The church has a small west tower, but its three bells (the earliest dated 1637) hang in a detached campanile.
+One bell bears a Latin inscription.